-In the case you notice that the breath of your kitty somehow resembles the smell of urine (ammonia), the pet might be experiencing kidney failure.
-For most of the time, if a particular cat is indeed having kidney issues then it should drink more water and urinate in large volumes.
+In case you notice that the breath of your kitty somehow resembles the smell of urine (ammonia), the pet might be experiencing kidney failure.
+Most of the time, if a particular cat is indeed having kidney issues then it should drink more water and urinate in large volumes.
 Because it's impossible for pet owners to detect kidney failures in cats, a trip to the vets is necessary.
 On average, kidney diseases could be managed through a couple of dietary modifications, namely less phosphorus food and more water.

 In addition to foul odor in the breath, cats with liver diseases would run into issues like losses of appetite, vomiting, diarrhea and so on.
 Also, most affected pets tend to have yellow spots on the skins, ears and gums.
-In term of treatment, the vets need to determine the cause of the diseases before setting up a proper regime.
-Obviously, like other organs, the liver in cats degrades as times passes by so consider the age of your kitty.
+In terms of treatment, the vets need to determine the cause of the diseases before setting up a proper regime.
+Obviously, like other organs, the liver in cats degrades as time passes by so consider the age of your kitty.
 Moreover, the diets of the pets have considerable influence on functions of the liver too.

 What Needs To Be Done